opus-research/jgit/Documentation/technical/reftable.md

 ### Scans and lookups dominate

-Scanning all references and lookup by name (or namespace such as `refs/heads/`) are the most common activities performed by repositories.
+Scanning all references and lookup by name (or namespace such as `refs/heads/`) are the most common activities performed on repositories.
-SHA-1s are stored twice when obj blocks are present, avoiding disk seeks for the common cases of scan and lookup by name.
+SHA-1s are stored directly with references to optimize this use case.

 ### Logs are infrequently read